 Ned Lamont is a father, husband, and small business owner who has dedicated himself to serving the public.
+For Ned, this isn't about politics; this is about getting the job done.
+As governor, Ned will fight every day for Connecticut as an example of what politics can and should be.

 As a businessman, Ned started his own company, taking on the large and established giants of the telecom industry.
 His driving idea was a simple but revolutionary one: a better product at a lower price, with a commitment to put the needs of his customers first.
 Under Ned’s vision and stewardship, the company grew to serve over 400 of America's largest college campuses and 1 million college students across the nation.